 This style has a tuned driver, CSR chip and RCV noise-canceling technology, which all contribute to its top-notch audio.
 These also have a waterproof nano-coating to protect them from sweat and rain.

 Pros: They come with a carrying case, a wire clip and are offered in six colors.
+Plus, the battery lasts 15 hours after just one charge.

 Cons: The charging port may be somewhat flimsy.